Manta-Network/docs/docs/calamari/SDK.md

 - `pullCallback`, callback function after a pull has occured, set by default to `null`.
 - `errorCallback`, callback function after an error has occured, set by default to `null`.

-## Transacting
+## Making A Transaction

-After initialization of the `MantaPrivateWallet` class, `initialWalletSync()` must be called before any transactions are made.
+Before you can make transactions, you'll need to call the `initialWalletSync()` method on your `MantaPrivateWallet` instance.
+This will sync your wallet with the latest data from the ledger.

-After every single transaction, to get the latest data from the ledger, `walletSync()` must be called.
+After every single transaction, you'll need to call the `walletSync()` method to get the latest data from the ledger.

+To make transactions, you'll need to provide a `Signer` and a public Address from `PolkadotJS`.

-A PolkadotJS `Signer` and public PolkadotJS `Address` should be provided to every function that requires transacting.
-Below is an example of how to get these values, this example assumes that the Polkadot JS extension is installed and contains an existing account.
+Following is an example that shows how to get these values, assuming that the `PolkadotJS` extension is installed and contains an existing account:

 ### Polkadot JS Transaction Parameters